 - There is a new ICookie interface, for holding details of HTTP cookies.

-- IResponseInfo has a new method, getCookies(), which you can use to obtain details of any cookies that were issued in a response.
+- IResponseInfo has a new method, getCookies(), which you can use to obtain details of any cookies that were issued in response.

 - IRequestInfo has a new method, getBodyEncoding(), which you can use to determine the encoding used for the message body (URL, multipart, XML etc).
 Extensions that provide custom scanner checks can use this method to determine the appropriate encoding to apply to attack payloads that are being placed into insertion points in the request body.